01 of 13

 Roller coasters are known for their speed and height, but what about their length?
 It's somewhat ironic that coaster lovers will often stand for hours in line (not to mention travel great distances) just to spend a minute or two (if that) screaming like ninnies aboard thrill machines.
 Sometimes, dazed riders will depart a roller coaster wondering what just happened.
 But a select few coasters reward the anticipation with extra-long rides.

-The park closed the ride in 2014 and transformed and reopened it in 2015 as Twisted Colossus.
+The park closed the ride in 2014, then transformed and reopened it in 2015 as Twisted Colossus.
 In its original form, it had two, side-by-side tracks, each measuring 4,325 feet.
-As Twisted Colossus, it... became a wood-steel hybrid ride and no longer race since it has a single steel track.
+As Twisted Colossus, the wood-steel hybrid ride no longer races since it has a single steel track.
 The reborn ride stole some length from the closed track and reemerged as a 4,990-foot monster.
-That's not enough to put it into the top 10 -- or even the top 20 -- for long coasters.
+That's not enough to put it into the top 11—or even the top 20—for long coasters.
 But at nearly 5,000 feet and lasting over three-and-a-half minutes, it is quite long.
 Its evolution into an, um, colossally long coaster was interesting.

 - Style: Hypercoaster